aderbalfarias/snippet/Out of Context/TechnicalInterview.md

 		- Denoted by double curly braces `{{}}`
 		- Syntax: `{{expression}}`
 		- Example: `<h1>{{pageTitle}}</h1>`
 		- It allows you to bind a component's property or expression directly into the HTML template.
-The property value is dynamically evaluated and inserted into the template
+The property value is dynamically evaluated and inserted into the template.
 	- Property Binding (One-way Binding):
 		- Denoted by square brackets `[]`
 		- Syntax: `[target]="expression"`
 		- Example: `<input [value]="name">`
 		- It allows you to bind a property of an HTML element to a property of a component.
-It binds the component's property to the HTML element's property, and any changes in the component's property will reflect in the HTML element
+It binds the component's property to the HTML element's property, and any changes in the component's property will reflect in the HTML element.
 - From view to source
 	- Event Binding (One-way Binding):
 		- Denoted by parentheses `()`